Bastiantkt/Windows-Dual-Boot-Without-USB/README.md

 2.10 Assign a Drive Letter to the EFI Partition

-Find the EFI partition (usually labeled as such) and assign it a letter (e.g., W):
+Find the EFI partition (usually labeled as such and generaly the first partition) and assign it a letter (e.g., W):

 `sel par x`